Featured Speakers

 Jonas Höglund

-Co-Founder & CEO, Arte Collectum
+Co-founder & CEO , Arte Collectum

 Jonas Höglund is co-founder and CEO of Arte Collectum - the first company in the Nordics to manage funds, with units registered with Euroclear and publicly traded, focused on acquiring artworks by women and minorities and actively managed by lending to leading museums and exhibitions worldwide.
 Prior to Arte Collectum, he founded the investment advising firm Kapitalinvest, worked at two investment firms in Sweden with overall responsibility for providing and selling various investment products to distributors and as an Agent at New York Life Insurance Company in the U.S. Before his career in finance, he was a NCAA Division 1 tennis scholarship athlete at University of Texas at San Antonio where he graduated with a BBA in Management with an International Business Concentration.
 In 1998 he was fortunate to win the European Team Championships for Boys 16 and Under.